-- A valid photo ID

-- Social security number
+- A valid photo ID - Social security number

-- A checkbook, in case of other charges

 Once all the forms are signed and funds are transferred, you'll hand over the keys, garage openers and any homeowner manuals to the new owner of your previous home.

 Congratulations!

 You've sold your home!
 Through preparation, perseverance and patience, you've survived, even thrived through the process.